Search this site

 (This is a feeble translation of "Gurumantra", a hilarious story by Munshi Premchand.
 The objective is merely to acquaint readers with Premchand's stories and to exhort them to read the original or better translations.)

-Chintamani wasn't quite happy with the slogans.
-"Think up a different catch phrase for me," he requested.
+Chintamani wasn't happy with the slogans.
+"Think up a different catchphrase for me," he requested.

-Moteram: Alright.
+Moteram: All right.
 How about this, "If you don't give, I will sit on you".

 "Certainly!
 Go ahead," Moteram said graciously.

 Chintamani: Well then, let's put it this way "Give, else I will sit on you".

 "Excellent!"
 Moteram said, leaping up in excitement, "this is an unexampled war cry.
 Devotion has sharpened your intellect.
 Say it once again in a booming voice; let's see how you deliver it."

 Chintamani plugged his ears with his fingers, took a deep breath, and with all his might yelled, "Give, else I will sit on you."
 The sound was so deafening that even Moteram was alarmed.
 There were a few bats, which instantly hid in the trees; the dogs started barking.